Divorce & Family

 Stamp Duty Land Tax is not always payable, it depends on the consideration monies.
 This is not just the money that is changing hands but if there is a continuing charge, then the existing debt will also form part of the consideration.

 It is important to note that there are some cases where Stamp Duty Land Tax will not be payable.
 This is the case if the transfer has taken place by virtue of a court order, such as a consent order in the case of a divorce or if the transfer takes places in contemplation of separation.

 We would always recommend that you obtain independent legal advice before signing a transfer deed.
 This is the case even if it has been sent to you by a third party solicitor.
 Not only can we ensure the transfer deed has been correctly drafted but we can ensure that you are released from any mortgage debt where applicable.

 If you need legal advice regarding a transfer of equity, call our Residential Conveyancing team on 01270 625478.
-Alternatively you can visit our Residential Conveyancing services page here or complete this form for a call back.
+See our Residential Conveyancing services or complete this form for a call back.

 Share this article: